Senecio: Planting and Care

 • Hardiness varies by species

-senecio, cineraria, planting growing care
+senecio, groundsel, planting growing care

 Senecio saxifragoides

-senecio, cineraria, groundsel, planting growing care
+senecio, groundsel, planting growing care

-Senecio rowleyanus (© Jukka Heinonen), Senecio vitalis (© Megan Hansen), Senecio mandraliscae and Senecio maritima ‘Silver Dust’.
+Senecio rowleyanus (© Jukka Heinonen), Senecio vitalis (© Megan Hansen), Senecio mandraliscae, and Senecio maritima ‘Silver Dust’.

-senecio, cineraria, groundsel, planting growing care
+senecio, groundsel, planting growing care

-Senecio maritima, Senecio erucifolius and Senecio serpens (© Jim, the Photographer)
+Senecio maritima, Senecio erucifolius, and Senecio serpens (© Jim, the Photographer)

 Main species and varieties